 For many, spring means more time outside.
 As a Californian, more time outside means more time by the caramel-colored sand and sparkling blue ocean water.
 What better wardrobe & compression inspiration than that?
 If nude or sheers aren’t an option, consider drawing upon nature for your sock inspiration.
-In addition to calling to mind images of sand, mountainside, and dirt trails, tan & khaki compression socks complement light-color pants beautifully.
+In addition to calling to mind images of sand, mountainside, and walking trails, tan & khaki compression socks complement light-color pants beautifully.
 Pair with denim, white, khaki or army green pants plus brown shoes for instant cappuccino-inspired cohesion.
-I love wearing our CoolMax socks in Khaki with white denim and brown leather ankle booties on spring nights, but you can also match them with denim and a fun pop of color in the shoe for a more youthful, playful energy.
+With their vibrant green, the Rejuva Spot Socks in Green/Navy are the perfect way to embrace the fresh greens and florals of spring.

 FREE YOUR FEET

 When I first began wearing compression, the stocking + sandal combination was my biggest fear and challenge.
 At the time of my DVT diagnosis, I was literally living 1 house from the sand at the beach.
 Weekends and evenings were always spent outside and I struggled to find a way to enjoy my usual footwear without feeling frumpy.
 My first discovery for overcoming this was open-toed, sheer options.
 Before creating Rejuva, I lived in nude beige thigh highs.
 To avoid getting too hot while still looking boho beach chic, I’d pair them with a long maxi dress and sandals.
 This is still one of my favorite tips for spring/summer compression.
 Despite this discovery, I still found myself craving added freedom for my feet.